anthonyshull/jenkins-slave-boot/README.md

 Create a Docker Agent template and set the Docker Image to `anthonyshull/jenkins-slave-boot`.

-You know have access to Boot in your builds.
+You now have access to Boot in your builds.

 ## License
 ![alt text][public-domain]